gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Well, why was I not informed?
 And who are *these* people?" he continued, jabbing a finger at the soldiers.
 "You!
 Sergeant!
 What are you doing here?
-And just look at your uniform---it's a disgrace!"
+Just look at your uniform---it's a disgrace!"

 The soldier who had been the last to climb onto Big Blue nodded.
 "It isn't quite regimental standard, is it, honored?" he acknowledged ruefully.
 "Nothing